Skip to Content

 Instructions

-• Beat eggs and egg yolks in a medium sized bowl.
+• Beat together eggs and yolks in a medium bowl.

 Notes